wenb1n-dev/mysql_mcp_server_pro/README.md

 - Make sure the database configuration is correct and can connect

 ### Run with uvx, Client Configuration
+- This method can be used directly in MCP-supported clients, no need to download the source code.
+For example, Tongyi Qianwen plugin, trae editor, etc.
 ```json
 {
     "mcpServers": {